Section 245 (i) Adjustment of Status

 Other Eligibility Factors

-If you entered the United States without a proper visa, have fallen out of valid non–immigration status or have otherwise violated the terms of your status, you may still be eligible to adjust your status to permanent residency.
+If you entered the United States without a proper visa, have fallen out of valid non–immigration status or have otherwise violated the terms of your status, you may still be eligible to adjust your status with a permanent residency application from the Rhode Island lawyers at Barsom Law Group.

 You may also be eligible if you entered the United States with a D Visa as a crew–member, or as part of a Transit Without Visa program, or under the Visa Waiver Pilot program.
 Remember that qualifying for a Section 245(i) adjustment of status does not automatically make one a citizen.
 There are further steps to take to make sure the process goes without a hitch, and the services of a Providence and Boston Immigration lawyer will prove invaluable.